VimukthiRandika1997/AI-development/api_design/FastAPI/long_running_jobs_with_fastapi/README.md

     |-----------------|-----------------|-----------------|
     | Polling  | simple to implement  | heavy load on the server  |
     | Wehhooks  | real-time notification  | endpoints must be exposed  |

+# 🛡️ Production Considerations

+- Add **authentication** to endpoints and webhooks
+- Implement retry-mechanism for failed webhook deliveries
+- Add timeouts for stale jobs

+# 💭 Final Thoughts

+- Using this base layout, now we can build scalable system for serving long-running jobs without blocking our main app thread.
+- Common use-cases could be like:
+    - ML inference
+    - Report Generation ( like model metric-generation after inference )
+    - Video Analysis